-The study's findings have shown that the students have produced numerous erroneous sentences when writing English paragraphs.
-Sentence-level errors included fragments, tenses, word order, capitalization, punctuation, and subject-verb agreement.
+The study's findings have shown that the students have produced numerous erroneous sentences when writing Sentence-level English paragraphs. errors included fragments, tenses, word order. capitalization, punctuation, and subject-verb agreement.
 Articles, nouns, pronouns, verbs, prepositions, adjectives, literal translations from Bengali, parts of speech, word choices, spelling, and transition words were among the ones at the word level.
 The errors' types, frequencies, percentages, and ranks are displayed in the table below.